 Channel partnerships aren’t just between companies—they’re between humans who just so happen to work for those companies.

-Like any meaningful relationship, they take work.
+Like any meaningful relationship, a channel partnership takes work.
 It requires patience and effort to establish a channel program.
 And once you do, you need trust, collaboration, and access to data to nurture long-term relationships and avoid dreaded channel conflicts.

 Stewart Townsend, who built channel programs at Zendesk and DataSift, recommends companies invest in channel sales when they hit 50+ employees and $1+ million in revenue.